When Decisions Cannot Wait

 • Contradictions are observable features

-Tensions between statements, behavior, history, and perspectives are documented as terrain features, not resolved or corrected.
+Tensions between statements, behavior, history, and perspectives are documented as features of the terrain, not resolved or corrected.

 • Clarity is descriptive, not prescriptive